jurcon318/Dashboard/README.md

 # 🚀 Project Dashboard

-A central hub for my mini-applications and utilities.
+A central hub for JURC's mini-applications and utilities.
 This dashboard tracks the development, features, and live status of various projects built along the way.

 ---